ltfrosty/Rice-Yield-Predictor/README.md

 # Rice Yield Predictor Web App
 This project is a web application that predicts agricultural yield based on various input parameters such as energy use, water use, fertilizer use, pesticide use, rural population, and pesticide imports.

+Done using Python, Pandas, Matplotlib and Flask.

 Created by Sam, Wei Yang, Deva and Faustina for 01.020 Design Thinking Project III.